-Competitive fees, fast turnaround, highly experienced lawyers in London.
+Competitive fees, fast turnaround, highly experienced power of attorney lawyers in London.
 We are able to advise at short notice and at fixed costs as to the pros and cons of a lasting power of attorney.

 There are a number of different types of power of attorney, as described below, but in simple terms, a power of attorney is a legal document whereby a person (the donor) grants legal authority to one or more other people to represent him or her either for general legal matters or in a restricted manner (in terms of what types of matters they can act or for time periods or both).